Elderbazy1/Graduation-Project/README.md

 Tools used to protect the site

-Encrypt passwords and databases
+-Encrypt passwords and databases

-Encryption of messages between participants
+-Encryption of messages between participants

-Protection against Man-in-the-Middle attacks
+-Protection against Man-in-the-Middle attacks

-Encryption of databases and passwords
+-Encryption of databases and passwords

-Applied methods of password hashing and protection against leaks
+-Applied methods of password hashing and protection against leaks

-Protection against vulnerabilities
+-Protection against vulnerabilities

-Cross-site scripting (XSS)
+-Cross-site scripting (XSS)

-SQL injection
+-SQL injection

-Cross-site request forgery (CSRF)
+-Cross-site request forgery (CSRF)